google/magika/README.md

 Magika is a novel AI powered file type detection tool that relies on the recent advance of deep learning to provide accurate detection.
 Under the hood, Magika employs a custom, highly optimized Keras model that only weighs about 1MB, and enables precise file identification within milliseconds, even when running on a single CPU.

 In an evaluation with over 1M files and over 100 content types (covering both binary and textual file formats), Magika achieves 99%+ precision and recall.
-Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners.
+Magika is used at scale within a large email provider and file hosting service.

-You can try Magika without anything by using our [web demo](https://google.github.io/magika/), which runs locally in your browser!
+You can try Magika without anything by using our [web demo](https://xxxxxxxxxxxxxxxxxx), which runs locally in your browser!

 Here is an example of what Magika command line output look like:
 <p align="center">
     <img src="./assets/magika-screenshot.png" width="600">
 </p>

-For more context you can read our initial [announcement post on Google's OSS blog](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html)
+For more context you can read our initial [announcement post](https://xxxxxxxxxxxxxxxxx).

 ## Highlights

-- Available as a Python command line, a Python API, and an experimental TFJS version (which powers our [web demo](https://google.github.io/magika/)).
+- Available as a Python command line, a Python API, and an experimental TFJS version (which powers our [web demo](https://xxxxxxxxxxxx)).
 - Trained on a dataset of over 25M files across more than 100 content types.
 - On our evaluation, Magika achieves 99%+ average precision and recall, outperforming existing approaches.
 - More than 100 content types (see [full list](./docs/supported_content_types_list.md)).